Tommy Bohanon

-Thomas Grant Bohanon (born September 10, 1990) is a former American football fullback and special teamer.
-He played college football at Wake Forest and was drafted by the New York Jets in the seventh round of the 2013 NFL Draft.
-He has also been a member of the Jacksonville Jaguars.
+Thomas Grant Bohanon (born September 10, 1990) is an American former professional football fullback and special teamer in the National Football League (NFL).
+He played college football for the Wake Forest Demon Deacons and was selected by the New York Jets in the seventh round of the 2013 NFL draft.
+He was also a member of the Jacksonville Jaguars, Green Bay Packers, and Baltimore Ravens.

-Early years
+Early life

 Bohanon attended North Fort Myers High School in North Fort Myers, Florida.
 He earned all-district, all-conference and all-area honors in each of his final three years of high school.
 He was named MVP of the Carrigan All-Star Football Classic in December 2008.

 College career

-Bohanon played college football at Wake Forest as a fullback from 2009 to 2012.
+Bohanon played college football at Wake Forest University for the Demon Deacons as a fullback from 2009 to 2012.
 In the 2009 season, he appeared in nine games and had 16 carries for 51 rushing yards to go along with eight receptions for 66 receiving yards and a receiving touchdown.
 In the 2010 season, he appeared in 11 games and had 17 carries for 77 rushing yards to go along with 10 receptions for 76 receiving yards.
 In the 2011 season, he finished with 15 carries for 31 rushing yards and two rushing touchdowns to go along with nine receptions for 56 receiving yards and a receiving touchdown.
 In his final collegiate season in 2012, he had 23 receptions for 208 receiving yards and five receiving touchdowns.
 He finished his collegiate career with a total of 51 receptions, 405 receiving yards, seven receiving touchdowns, 160 rushing yards, and three career rushing touchdowns.